Cathode ray tube: Anode

 The outer conductive coating is connected to ground while the inner conductive coating is connected using the anode button/cap through a series of capacitors and diodes (a Cockcroft–Walton generator) to the high voltage flyback transformer; the inner coating is the anode of the CRT, which, together with an electrode in the electron gun, is also known as the final anode.
 The inner coating is connected to the electrode using springs.
 The electrode forms part of a bipotential lens.
 The capacitors and diodes serve as a voltage multiplier for the current delivered by the flyback.

 For the inner funnel coating, monochrome CRTs use aluminum while color CRTs use aquadag; Some CRTs may use iron oxide on the inside.
-On the outside, most CRTs (but not all) use aquadag.
+On the outside, most CRTs use aquadag.
 Aquadag is an electrically conductive graphite-based paint.
 In color CRTs, the aquadag is sprayed onto the interior of the funnel whereas historically aquadag was painted into the interior of monochrome CRTs.

 The anode is used to accelerate the electrons towards the screen and also collects the secondary electrons that are emitted by the phosphor particles in the vacuum of the CRT.

-The anode cap connection in modern CRTs must be able to handle up to 55–60 kV depending on the size and brightness of the CRT.
+The anode cap connection in modern CRTs must be able to handle up to 55–60kV depending on the size and brightness of the CRT.
 Higher voltages allow for larger CRTs, higher image brightness, or a tradeoff between the two.
 It consists of a metal clip that expands on the inside of an anode button that is embedded on the funnel glass of the CRT.
 The connection is insulated by a silicone suction cup, possibly also using silicone grease to prevent corona discharge.

 The anode button must be specially shaped to establish a hermetic seal between the button and funnel.
 X-rays may leak through the anode button, although that may not be the case in newer CRTs starting from the late 1970s to early 1980s, thanks to a new button and clip design.
-The button may consist of a set of 3 nested cups, with the outermost cup being made of a Nickel–Chromium–Iron alloy containing 40 to 49% of Nickel and 3 to 6% of Chromium to make the button easy to fuse to the funnel glass, with a first inner cup made of thick inexpensive iron to shield against x-rays, and with the second innermost cup also being made of iron or any other electrically conductive metal to connect to the clip.
+The button may consist of a set of 3 nested cups, with the outermost cup being made of a Nickel–Chromium–Iron alloy containing 40–49% of Nickel and 3–6% of Chromium to make the button easy to fuse to the funnel glass, with a first inner cup made of thick inexpensive iron to shield against x-rays, and with the second innermost cup also being made of iron or any other electrically conductive metal to connect to the clip.
 The cups must be heat resistant enough and have similar thermal expansion coefficients similar to that of the funnel glass to withstand being fused to the funnel glass.
 The inner side of the button is connected to the inner conductive coating of the CRT.
 The anode button may be attached to the funnel while its being pressed into shape in a mold.
 Alternatively, the x-ray shielding may instead be built into the clip.